 Choosing your MalletKat

 You have quite a few options when it comes to purchasing your malletKAT.
-In the chart below, we will look at the breakdown of the different versions that Alternate Mode offers.

 You can choose to buy just the MIDI controller without sounds or you can buy one with built-in internal sounds from Kurzweil Music Systems.

 The malletKat ships standard in the following options: Express, Pro, and Grand.

 If you use Ableton Live for playing gigs, you can use the MalletKat to your benefit.